6.1 Boards of Examiners

 a) The Subject Chief Examiner will act as chair of the module board.
 Where there is more than one subject chief examiner in a division it should be agreed by the Dean of Faculty who will chair the meeting.
 It is recommended that the chair remains consistent over the course of an academic year where possible.

-b) A module board will be judged to be quorate if attended by the Chair, Secretary and External Examiner(s) (See c) and 2/3’s of all other members.
+b) A module board will normally be judged to be quorate if attended by the Chair, Secretary and External Examiner(s) (See c) and 2/3’s of all other members.
 Programme Directors are invited to attend and therefore a not included in the quoracy count.

 d) All members of the board should have access to the information necessary to make the decisions specified below.
 This information must include all module marks achieved by students whose module performance is to be determined by the module board.